dlang/dmd/test/README.md

                         default: (none)

     TRANSFORM_OUTPUT:   steps to apply to the output of the compilation before it is compared to the expected TEST_OUTPUT.
+A step may take arguments akin to a function call, e.g. `step(arg)` and arguments may be quoted using "".

                         Supported transformations:
                         - sanitize_json:    Remove compiler specific information from output of -Xi (see test/tools/sanitize_json.d)
+                                            arguments: none

+                        - remove_lines:     Remove lines matching a given regex
+                                            arguments: the regex
+                                            note: patterns containing ')' must be quoted

     POST_SCRIPT:         name of script to execute after test run
                          note: arguments to the script may be included after the name.